-1. Preparation.
-First, the trees, most likely conifers with cypress being the best candidate (see Appendix 2: I), would have been felled and made into logs by sawing off their branches using a felling axe (cf. οῖ δ ́ ἴσαν ὑλοτόμους πελέκεας ἐν χερσὶν ἔχοντες/And they went forth bearing in their hands axes for the cutting of wood - Homer, Iliad 23, 114; cf. the πέλεκυς used by Odysseus when felling trees for the construction his 'raft' or ship - Homer, Odyssey 5, 234-244); the felling would have taken place in spring for the 'round' logs (used for the centre posts) whose bark had to be stripped, but in autumn and winter for the 'squared' timbers (used for the remaining framing and roof members) (see Appendix 2: I).
+Preparation.
+First, the trees, most likely conifers (with cypress being the best candidate (see Appendix 2: I), would have been felled and made into logs by sawing off their (cf. οἱ δ' ἴσαν ὑλοτόμους πελέκεας ἐν χερσὶν ἔχοντες/And they went forth bearing in their hands axes for the cutting of wood - Homer, Iliad 23, 114; cf. the πέλεκυς used by Odysseus when felling trees for the construction his 'raft' or ship - Homer, Odyssev 5, 234-244) The felling would have taken place in spring for the 'round' logs (used for the centre posts) whose bark had to be stripped, but in autumn and winter for the 'squared' timbers (used for the remaining framing and roof members) (see Appendix 2: I).
 Once transported to the site, the logs would have been converted into round timbers by being debarked using a felling axe and into square timbers by being cut to the required lengths using saws.

 For the conversion of the logs to squared timbers, the logs would have been marked with lines along their length using a cord covered in powdered pigment, such as chalk or ruddle (red ochre) (Singer et al. 1956, fig. 352; Bayford 2001, 13), and then sawn through and through along the marked lines, following the method of 'plain sawing'.
 In this method, the log is 'slabbed', i.e. cut out into 'slabs' or 'deals'.
-The various dimensions or 'scantlings' (i.e. widths and thicknesses) of the rectangular wall- and veranda posts (supra and Table A3:1) would have been produced by slabbing logs from average-sized trees (c.27.5-37.0 cm in diameter), a single log being able to produce either four 'deals' (of which two pairs with the same scantlings) or three 'deals' (of which one pair with the same scantlings) (Fig. 13).
-'Plain sawing' is the fastest and easiest method of cutting timber, but also an essential method for the economic conversion of tree trunks, since one trunk can produce a number of sizeable timbers of a rectangular cross-section with the least amount of waste;38 however, the outer 'slabs' (the 'slabs' near the top or bottom of the end surface or 'end grain') of plainsawn logs are prone to warping (cupping) and only the centre slabs (the 'slabs' from the middle of the log's end grain) 'will remain perfectly flat' or will show minimal distortion.39 Since the vast majority of the (surviving) squared posts at LK-T appear to have been straight (at least in their parts within the post pits) and have dimensions such as to
+The various dimensions or 'scantlings' (i.e. widths and thicknesses) of the rectangular wall- and veranda posts (supra and Appendix 3: Table A3:1) would have been produced by slabbing logs from average-sized trees (c.27.5-37.0 cm in diameter), a single log being able to produce either four 'deals' (of which two pairs with the same scantlings) or three 'deals' (of which one pair with the same scantlings) (Fig. 13).
+'Plain sawing' is the fastest and easiest method of cutting timber, but also an essential method for the economic conversion of tree trunks, since one trunk can produce a number of sizeable timbers of a rectangular cross-section with the least amount of waste;39 however, the outer 'slabs' (the 'slabs' near the top or bottom of the end surface or 'end grain') of plainsawn logs are prone to warping (cupping) and only the centre slabs (the 'slabs' from the middle of the log's end grain) 'will remain perfectly flat' or will show minimal distortion.
+40 Since the vast majority of the (surviving) squared posts at LK-T appear to have been straight (at least in their parts within the post pits) and have dimensions such as to suggest that they come from the central part of the logs shown on Fig. 13, it is reasonable to assume that the carpenters were well aware of this fact.
+The refined method of plain sawing would also have been used for the boards forming the treads of the staircase and the floors of the loft and the mezzanine (cf. Ulrich 2007, 236, fig. 11.16).
+The LK-T carpenters would therefore have benefited from (or ushered in?) a major advance in construction technology by converting whole logs into squared timbers based on the principle of 'slabbing', thus skilfully optimising the potential of the wood as building material.
+The sawing would have been done by two sawyers using a 'cross-cut saw' (or 'twohanded saw')41 or a large 'frame saw' operated over a saw-pit (Singer et al. 1956, fig. 357; Meiggs 1982, fig. 14d) with one man pushing and the other pulling, in an up-and-down movement.